 Easy Ways to Detect Air Leaks

 Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

 The most common leaks are from drafts entering through your windows or doors.
-These air leaks are fairly easy to find, but air leakage can also originate in less obvious spaces around your home.
-Review the suggestions below to complete your own energy assessment.
+These air leaks are relatively easy to find, but air leakage can also come from less obvious spaces in your home.
+Use the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to inspect your windows and doors.
-If they rattle or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they clatter or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.